 - dealing with nuisance or hazardous smoking

 - helping owners corporations address noise and short-term letting

 - measures to prevent overcrowding.

 View or download a copy of the model by-laws in the Strata Schemes Management Regulation 2016 from the NSW Legislation website.

-The law prohibits any by-law that prevents someone using a trained and certified assistance animal, even if the by-laws prohibit other pets on the scheme.
-A by-law seeking to prevent assistance animals cannot be enforced by the owners corporation.
+No by-law should prevent someone using a trained and certified assistance animal, even if the by-laws prohibit other pets on the scheme.
+Go to the guide dogs and other assistance animals page for more information.